 For more information about critical thinking please contact Vanessa Fritz, Dean of Liberal Arts at vfritz@ivytech.edu or (812) 429-9811.

-Critical thinking videos
+Skills You Need: Critical thinking

 This is a list of terms recommended for use when searching in the databases or other locations for critical thinking-related materials.